 You may choose to get certified, which can boost your employment prospects.
 If you pass the certification exam, you can register with the TDLR as a Certified ACR Technician.
 The programs at many vocational schools are designed to prepare their students for this certification.

 If you want to advertise your services and work independently, you must be licensed.
 Texas has two kinds of licenses: Class A allows you to work on HVAC equipment of any size, while Class B lets you work on cooling units of up to 25 tons as well as heating systems with outputs of up to 1.5 million BTUs per hour.
 Each type of license requires passing a different exam.

 You are eligible to write the licensing exam if you a) have four years of HVAC work experience within the preceding six years; or b) have been a Certified ACR Technician for at least a year and have a total of three years of practical experience in the preceding four years.
-If you have a post-secondary diploma or degree, or if you have completed an apprenticeship, a portion of your training can be applied toward the experience requirement.1
+The TDLR stipulates that if you have a post-secondary diploma or degree, or if you have completed an apprenticeship, a portion of your training can be applied toward the experience requirement.

 Licensed contractors must also have one or both of the following endorsements: